nim-lang/Nim/doc/tut1.rst

 The ``system`` module defines the important `Natural <system.html#Natural>`_ type as ``range[0..high(int)]`` (`high <system.html#high>`_ returns the maximal value).
-Other programming languages mandate the usage of unsigned integers for natural numbers.
-This is often **wrong**: you don't want unsigned arithmetic (which wraps around) just because the numbers cannot be negative.
+Other programming languages may suggest the use of unsigned integers for natural numbers.
+This is often **unwise**: you don't want unsigned arithmetic (which wraps around) just because the numbers cannot be negative.
 Nim's ``Natural`` type helps to avoid this common programming error.